Can you get car finance with a default?

 Until that time, it remains the property of the finance company.
 So, if you default on car finance, not only will it impact your credit rating and your future chances of borrowing, but they can also demand you pay the full amount and return the car.

 If you can’t pay the full amount, the company can then start proceedings to have the car repossessed.

-Having poor credit through defaults can impact the likelihood of lenders willing to provide you with a car finance loan.
+Having poor credit through defaults can impact lenders’ likelihood of providing you with a car finance loan.